 Method 3: Search for a WHQL signed driver on the printer manufacturer's Web site

 For information about how to search for a WHQL signed driver on the printer manufacturer's Web site, contact your printer manufacturer.

 Method 4: Search for a non-WHQL signed driver

-We don't recommend printer drivers that are not WHQL signed because Microsoft has no compatibility test results about the quality of these printer drivers.
+We don't recommend printer drivers that aren't WHQL signed, because Microsoft has no compatibility test results about the quality of these printer drivers.

 Drivers that aren't WHQL signed are also known as unsigned drivers.
 Drivers that are WHQL signed are also known as signed drivers.
 Search any one of the following locations for a non-WHQL signed driver for your printer: